Business-to-business market research

 Build your questions around your strategy and not around the known.
 Getting a business executive to speak with you during the business day is difficult, so assume that the incidence (the rate of completed surveys per number of calls made) will be low and more costly.

 As the questionnaire is written, we like to think of it as a telegram.
 We remind ourselves that we’re paying dearly for every word.
 Don’t ask questions to which you already know the answers.
-Most existing research is populated with non-essential data and sheds minimal light on the real marketing issues.
-Ask difficult questions that enable you to actually gain insight on the segment.
-In addition, you must compare your brand to the competitive set and find out who is credited with certain attributes.
+Most existing research is populated with non-essential data and sheds minimal light on real marketing issues.
+Ask difficult questions that enable you to actually gain insight into the segment.
+You must also compare your brand to the competitive set and find out who is credited with certain attributes.

 The difficulty is that we are not talking about product attributes such as price.
 We are talking about brand attributes like beliefs and imagery.
 These answers will allow you to look at the market clearly and honestly.
 Furthermore, if you queried the target market as to the importance of these attributes, you will not only know what is important but who owns it.

-In order to steal market share you must understand switching behaviors and beliefs.
+In order to steal market share, you must understand switching behaviors and beliefs.
 Open-ended questions will not give you the fodder you seek because price and availability are table stakes.
 If you ask consumers, they will tell you that price is the issue.
 This is what consumers regurgitate to protect themselves from looking foolish.
 Price is the first answer because it is the easiest value for your target audience to quantify.
-Obviously within your B-to-B category there is limited price elasticity,.
+Obviously, within your B-to-B category, there is limited price elasticity,.
 You have no choice but to play in that range.
 What you seek to understand is outside of price what makes a difference?
+More for you